-Whether you’re a new driver or have had your driving license for many years, road accident can still happen regardless of your experience.
-In fact, based on the 2018 Global Status Report on Road Safety released by the World Health Organization, the number of traffic-related deaths reached a high of 1.35 million.
-It has also increased to the eighth leading cause of death for people of all ages, ahead of HIV/AIDS and tuberculosis.
+Whether you're a new driver or have had your driving license for many years, road accident can still happen regardless of your experience.
+In fact, based on the 2018 Global Status Report on Road Safety released by the World Health Organization , the number of traffic-related deaths reached a high of 1.35 million.
+It has also increased to the eighth leading cause of death for people of all ages, ahead of HIV/AIDS.

 1. Avoid Drunk Driving